Pension Annuity Calculator

 - any serious life threatening conditions

 A pension annuity calculator is a means of putting together all your personal information and calculating what income you will need to receive when you retire.
 After entering a few personal details into the pension annuity calculator, you can generate annuity quotes from different annuity providers.
-On the basis of this you will be able to decide which annuity plan is best for you and how much money you will need to invest when you retire.
+On the basis of this you will be able to decide which annuity plan is best for you and how much money you will need to invest for when you retire.
 Many working people planning for retirement put money into the annuity by monthly payments.
 Others with a lump sum to invest may prefer to go this route.

 It should be noted however that these results act only as a guide and are not precise annuity quotations.
 In order to get a formal comprehensive annuity quote, you would need to consult an annuity provider or financial adviser who can then go through the results of your pension annuity calculator in detail.